-In the article I will discuss the paths to qualify as a translator.
+In this article we will discuss how to qualify as a professional translator and interpreter.

-They would aks if one of the native teachers could translate a Spanish document to English.
+They would ask if one of the native teachers could translate a Spanish document to English.

 As an example of some of the work that qualified translators carry out perhaps you might like to read our page on Certified Translations.